richie0866/Rostruct/docs/getting-started/why-rostruct.md

 ---

-### Load dependencies
+### Use other projects

 Don't want to make a project?
-Safely integrate Rostruct projects into your script with an intelligent Promise-based module system.
+Integrate Rostruct projects into your script with an intelligent Promise-based module system.

-External libraries load like any other ModuleScript.
+Restructuring your script for Rostruct is completely optional.

 ![Roact example](../assets/images/roact-panel.svg){ align=right width=200 draggable=false }